-The cash incentive awards provided to the NEOs are based on the Committee's evaluation of the Company's performance during 2018.
-In February 2018, the Committee and the Independent Directors established a target value for the cash incentive for each NEO consisting of approximately 25% of the NEO's total target compensation.
+The cash incentive awards provided to the NEOs are based on the Committee's evaluation of the Company's performance during 2020.
+In January 2020, the Committee and the Independent Directors established a target value for the cash incentive for each NEO consisting of approximately 25% of the NEOs' total target compensation.
 The Committee and the Independent Directors may determine to award 0% to 150% of the cash incentive target value based on Company performance.
-For purposes of the cash incentive awards, the Committee and the Independent Directors assess the Company's performance based on the following four categories of quantitative and qualitative performance factors: financial and operating performance, governance and risk management, strategic performance and winning with our customers and associates (the "Performance Factors").
-The Committee believes that these factors appropriately reflect and balance near term performance and long-term success for the Company's customers, associates, and stockholders.
-See "2018 CEO Compensation Program" beginning on page 56 for details regarding the Performance Factors.
+For purposes of the cash incentive awards, the Committee and the Independent Directors assess the Company's performance based on the Performance Factors.
+The Committee believes that these factors appropriately reflect and balance near-term performance and long-term success for the Company's customers, associates, and stockholders.
+See "2020 CEO Compensation Program" beginning on page 65 for details regarding the Performance Factors.

-In January 2019, the Committee and the Independent Directors approved cash incentive awards for the NEOs ranging from \$1.5 million to \$1.6 million, representing a payout at 120% of the target award values established by the Committee in February 2018 based on actual Company performance in 2018.
+In February 2021, the Committee and the Independent Directors approved cash incentive awards for the NEOs ranging from \$1.35 million to \$1.38 million, representing a payout at 100% of the target award values established by the Committee in January 2020 based on actual Company performance in 2020.
 Individual details for each NEO are provided in the table below showing compensation by performance year.
 The assessment of Company performance for the NEOs is consistent with the assessment performed in connection with the CEO year-end incentive award.
-The Committee and the Independent Directors determined that these awards were appropriate in light of the Company's performance as described under "Year-End Incentive Opportunity" beginning on page 61 in connection with the determinations by the Committee and the Independent Directors relating to the CEO's year-end incentive awards.
+The Committee and the Independent Directors determined that these awards were appropriate in light of the Company's performance as described under "Year-End Incentive Opportunity" beginning on page 68 in connection with the determinations by the Committee and the Independent Directors relating to the CEO's year-end incentive awards.